Certified Journalism Educator

 Yearbook Guidebook, National Scholastic Press Association

 The Associated Press Stylebook and Briefing on Media Law

 What should I expect when I take the exam?

 In the week prior to your scheduled test date, you will be instructed about joining the course in the exam program.

-You must bring your own laptop or iPad/notebook.
+You must bring your own laptop that has internet accessibility.
 You will not be permitted to use notes or other resource materials.

 The exam is taken online at the testing site under the supervision of a Certification Committee proctor.
 A study session at which testing strategies are discussed is offered at many test sites prior to the exam.

 The exam has three types of questions, which correspond to the 11 modules of the JEA Curriculum: multiple choice, fill in the blank and short-answer.
 You will be able to answer most of the short answer questions in 3-4 sentences, and you may use bullet points as appropriate.
 You will have 2.5 hours to complete the exam, so please plan accordingly.